About Colonel Mike Mullane - Former Astronaut, Inspiring Leadership Speaker:

-Everyone has a sacred responsibility to get their unique perspectives on the table for the leadership to consider; to never assume somebody else is going to fill in for them.
+Everyone has a sacred responsibility to get their unique perspectives on the table for leadership to consider; to never assume somebody else is going to fill in for them.
 Leaders have a sacred responsibility to empower the voices of their people so that no one is allowed to slip into a passenger mode.
 Mullane closes this discussion with a real world example of how a medical doctor at NASA (not an engineer or astronaut) had the best solution for an engineering problem associated with the post-Challenger shuttle bailout system.
 This is an example of how great ideas can exist in the minds of people who are not considered the experts on a particular issue.

 Countdown to Safety

-In his program, Astronaut Mullane delivers a powerful message on the individual's role in keeping themselves and their teams safe in hazardous environments.
+In his program, Colonel Mullane delivers a powerful message on the individual's role in keeping themselves and their teams safe in hazardous environments.
 Mullane introduces this subject with a recount of his own near-death experience in a fighter jet, when he failed to speak up about an unsafe situation.
-He assumed another crewmember, with more flying time, "knew best" about the safety of their operations.
+He assumed another crew member, with more flying time, "knew best" about the safety of their operations.
 At a critical moment in a hazardous operation, Mullane surrendered his responsibility for safety to someone else and became a

 safety passenger.
 The result was his (and the pilot's) narrow escape during their ejection from the crashing jet.